Avidexp/FTPWinService/README.md

 Windows Service to automatically download FTP Directory on a scheduled interval

-# TODO
+TODO:
-  # UploadDir Method to upload entire folder to FTP
+  |- UploadDir Method to upload entire folder to FTP